 Kofi Akamani, Ph.D.

-Assistant Professor, Forestry
+Associate Professor, Forestry

 Location: Agriculture Building, Room 194-B

 Human dimensions of natural resource management; Resource-dependent community sustainability; International protected areas and conservation policy; Nature-based tourism and recreation planning; Resilience and vulnerability in rural and urban settlements; Adaptive governance of forests, land, and water resources; Natural resource collaboration and conflict management; Natural resource planning and policy analysis; Interdisciplinary research; Mixed methods research

-- Natural Resource Conflict Management (Undergraduate, classroom)
+- FOR 480 - Natural Resource Conflict Management

-- Recreation Land Use Planning (Undergraduate, classroom)
+- FOR 421 - Recreational Land Use Planning

 - PhD.
 Natural Resources: University of Idaho, Moscow, Idaho, U.S.A.
 (05-2011)